Create pan and zoom effects in PowerPoint

 Adding a panning effect to a group photo allows you showcase both the group and the individuals.

 I'll begin by inserting my picture on my slide.
 Higher resolution photos will look better, but you may have some issues with them truncating.
 If this happens to you, decrease the resolution of the picture.
 You'll want your picture to be as high quality as possible, because (when zoomed) it will lose some of the quality.
-See these PowerPoint MVP sites for additional information: PowerPoint FAQ: Scans, Resolution, DPI section and Bill Dilworth's MVP site on large scale image scrolling.
+See this PowerPoint MVP site for additional information: PowerPoint FAQ: Scans, Resolution, DPI section.

 I resize the picture to fit the slide.
 To do this, I right-click on my picture, click Size and Position, and then format the picture to a height of 7.5 inches (the standard slide height).
 Make sure to lock your picture’s Aspect Ratio or they’ll look distorted by selecting the Lock aspect ratio check box.